-Adopting the Magento license with on-premise also did not offer hosting, if users went that route.
+Adopting the Magento license with on-premise also did not offer to host, if users went that route.
 As a result, many had to go out of their way to find a hosting partner.
-This meant additional cost, as well as ramp up time.
-While there were many hosting partners to choose from, not all offered top tier services; and this meant that choosing the most reliable vendor was a daunting task of more discovery, more calls, more evaluations, and additional headaches for all involved.
+This meant additional cost, as well as ramp-up time.
+While there were many hosting partners to choose from, not all offered top-tier services; and this meant that choosing the most reliable vendor was a daunting task of more discovery, more calls, more evaluations, and additional headaches for all involved.

 Although support forums allow interaction, it is not focused on an end-user and triage approach.
 Instead, forum threads would include conversations around other brands, multiple issues, and often go unresolved for weeks if not months.
 This is unacceptable as brand teams need and want a dedicated support team to call when problems arise.
 When something happens, it usually costs thousands of dollars for every hour of downtime, and not having a dedicated support team is a deal-breaker.